 The chemical industry.
 With an annual turnover of more than 50 billion euros, it is one of the largest sectors in the Netherlands.
 However, it is also energy-intensive and dependent on fossil fuels.
 Within Chemport Europe – the industrial region in the triangle Delfzijl / Groningen / Emmen – there is a strong drive to make the chemical sector more sustainable.
 And this is definitely possible.
 Mainly because of our unique infrastructure, knowledge and expertise, we are able to facilitate this.

-In the north of the Netherlands, you will find all the building blocks for making chemistry more sustainable within a radius of 50 kilometres.
+This article about green chemistry is the first in a series of three articles about the power of the chemical sector in the Northern Netherlands.
+Also read the articles about hydrogen and innovative recycling.
+Do you prefer to watch video?
+Then watch this video >>In the north of the Netherlands, you will find all the building blocks for making chemistry more sustainable within a radius of 50 kilometres.
 These include a fast-growing knowledge and innovation campus Campus Groningen (link in Dutch) with 50,000 students, top knowledge institutions, a large chemistry course and of course Ben Feringa, Nobel prize winner for chemistry.

 Starters can test their ideas at Innolab Chemistry and Innolab AgriFood in laboratory facilities.
 Growing innovative companies can turn to ZAP – Zernike Advanced Processing (link in Dutch) This is a unique test environment for bio based experiments.
 In addition, it is possible in the future to test and develop sustainable chemical products or processes on a larger scale in the region.